Memory Efficient Neural Processes via Constant Memory Attention Block: Appendix: Additional Proof Details

-where $\mathrm{IEMB}$ are a set of vectors outputted by prior blocks, $\mathrm{BEMB}$ are a set of vectors whose values are learned during training, and $\mathrm{INPUT}$ are the set of inputs in which we wish to be order invariant in.
+where $L_I$ is a set of vectors outputted by prior blocks, $L_B$ is a set of vectors whose values are learned during training, and $\mathcal{D_C}$ are the set of inputs in which we wish to be order invariant in.